Energinet-DataHub/opengeh-wholesale/docs/process-terms.md

 ![here!](images/process-terms.drawio.png)

-The following expressions exemplify the domain langauge.
+The following expressions exemplify the domain language.

 - When a user selects to **start a process** (in the client) a **batch** is created
 - The batch executes all the **processes** of the selected **process type**